Watch a video about measles. This may take a few moments to load.

 You usually feel most unwell a day or two after the appearance of the rash.

-The rash will fade after about a week, leaving a slight mark on the skin, but this will not be permanent.
+The rash will fade after about a week, leaving a slight mark on the skin, but this won't be permanent.
 You are no longer at risk of passing on measles to others 4 days after you developed your rash.

 If you catch measles, you’re infectious (can spread the virus) from 4 days before the rash appears and for 4 days after the rash appears.